didorothy/resticserver/README.md

 # resticserver
-A simple restic server implemented in Python 3.
+A simple restic REST backend implemented in Python 3.

 ## Overview